Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 Let’s review the SQL statement above.
 It calls a function that accepts a few parameters.
 Without going into too much detail (most parameters are pretty self-explanatory), here are the important ones to note:

 - Model Name: This is the name of the model to be created.
 The name must be unique.
-There is no programmatic way to delete a model.ng If you want to rebuild a model, append a sequential number to the base name to keep the name unique.
+Models are read-only and they can not be updated.
+There is no programmatic way to delete a model If you want to rebuild a model, append a sequential number to the base name to keep the name unique.
 - Training Data Location: This is the name of the table storing the data used to train the model.
 - Target Column: This is the name of the column in the training table we want to predict.